jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/mount.rst

    Si custom patient cart

-More details can found using the following links:
+More details can be found using the following links:

 * `Intuitive Research wiki
   <https://research.intusurg.com/index.php/DVRK:Topics:PSCFrameDesignSi>`_